 Once you have a score, your credit habits contribute to whether it increases or decreases over time, so it’s important to make all of your payments on time once you’re able to get your first credit card or loan.

 There’s no set amount of time it takes you to get a score.
 Many factors contribute to your score, including your payment history and how long you’ve had credit.

-“Building credit means showing your ability to repay debts over a period of time,” Chaplin says.
-“Once you’ve established credit by getting a loan or opening a credit card account, you’ll begin building your credit history as you pay bills.”
+Building credit essentially means showing your ability to repay debts over a period of time.
+Once you’ve established credit by getting a loan or opening a credit card account, you’ll begin building your credit history as you pay those bills on time.

 If you’re new to credit, new to the U.S. or have few open credit accounts, you may not have a credit score — yet.
 There’s no magic bullet to building your credit score overnight, but there are steps you can take now that will help you build a solid score.